Kennylin-0428/ecommerce/README.md

 # ecommerce
-This is a simple e-commerce with node.js, react and mongo db.
+This is a simple e-commerce with node.js, react and mongo db

 ## Instructions
 <ul>